handlebargh/yatto/README.md

 See [examples/config.toml](examples/config.toml) as a reference with all available configuration values.

 > [!TIP]
-> Alternatively, a config file may also be supplied by adding the `-config` flag:
+> Alternatively, a config file may also be supplied by adding the `--config` flag:
 >
 > ```bash
 > yatto --config $PATH_TO_CONFIG_FILE